-To Stop All Ports on a Server from Taking New Calls
+To Stop All Ports on an 8.x Server from Taking New Calls

-- Step 1 Log on to Cisco Unity Connection Serviceability. - Step 2 On the Tools menu, click Cluster Management. - Step 3 On the Cluster Management page, under Port Manager, in the Ports in Service column, click Stop Taking Calls for the server.
+- Step 1 Sign in to Cisco Unity Connection Serviceability. - Step 2 From the Tools menu, select Cluster Management. - Step 3 On the Cluster Management page, under Port Manager, in the Ports in Service column, select Stop Taking Calls for the server.

-Restarting All Ports on a Server to Take Calls
+Restarting All Ports on an 8.x Server to Take Calls